maxzintel/cloud-sec-principles/README.md

 * Hardening is **highly** dependent on our choice of addons, plugins, and workloads.
 * Again, the defaults are not enough.

-## AKS Security Testing
+## Kube-bench
-We are going to start with locking down our AKS cluster using `kube-bench`. `kube-bench` applies a k8s security benchmark (from CIS)against the master and control plane components.
-It sets specific guidelines that help you secure your cluster setup.
 Since AKS is managed by Azure, we cannot run `kube-bench` against our master nodes, so everything in this section will be used only on worker nodes/non-master control plane components.
 * For an in-depth guide, go here: https://github.com/aquasecurity/kube-bench
 1. Create an AKS cluster with RBAC enabled.
 2. Use the `kubectl-enter-plugin` (https://github.com/kvaps/kubectl-enter) to enter a worker node `kubectl-enter {node-name}`, or just ssh to a node, open port 22, and assign it a public ip (temporarily, for testing).